 A. Program Description

-The SDGG program is authorized by section 310B (e)(11) of the Consolidated Farm and Rural Development Act (7 U.S.C.
-1932 (e)(11)) as amended by the Agriculture Improvement Act of 2018 (Pub.
-L. 115-334).
-The primary objective of the SDGG program is to provide Technical Assistance to Socially-Disadvantaged Groups.
-Grants are available for Cooperative Development Centers, individual Cooperatives, or Groups of Cooperatives that serve Socially-Disadvantaged Groups and where a majority of their board of directors or governing board is comprised of individuals who are members of Socially-Disadvantaged Groups.
+The SDGG program is authorized by the Consolidated Farm and Rural Development Act (7 U.S.C.
+1932 (e)(11)), as amended by the Agriculture Improvement Act of 2018, Public Law 115-334.
+The primary objective of the SDGG program is to provide technical assistance to socially disadvantaged groups.
+Grants are available for cooperative development centers, individual cooperatives, or groups of cooperatives (i) that serve socially disadvantaged groups and (ii) of which a majority of the board of directors or governing board is comprised of individuals who are members of socially disadvantaged groups.

-The definitions you need to understand are as follows:
+The definitions applicable to this notice are as follows:

-Conflict of Interest—A situation in which a person or entity has competing personal, professional, or financial interests that make it difficult for the person or business to act impartially.
-Federal procurement standards prohibit transactions that involve a real or apparent conflict of interest for owners, employees, officers, agents, or their immediate family members having a financial or other interest in the outcome of the project; or that restrict open and free competition for unrestrained trade.
+Conflict of interest— A situation in which a person or entity has competing personal, professional, or financial interests that make it difficult for the person or business to act impartially.
+Federal procurement standards prohibit transactions that involve a real or apparent conflict of interest for owners, employees, officers, agents, or their immediate family members having a financial or other interest in the outcome of the project or that restrict open and free competition for unrestrained trade.
 Specifically, project funds may not be used for services or goods going to, or coming from, a person or entity with a real or apparent conflict of interest, including, but not limited to, owner(s) and their immediate family members.
-Examples of conflicts of interest include using grant funds to pay a member of the applicant's board of directors to provide proposed Technical Assistance to Socially-Disadvantaged Groups; pay a cooperative member to provide proposed Technical Assistance to other members of the same cooperative; and pay an immediate family member of the applicant to provide proposed Technical Assistance to Socially-Disadvantaged Groups.
+Examples of conflicts of interest include using grant funds to pay a member of the applicant's board of directors to provide proposed technical assistance to socially disadvantaged groups, paying a cooperative member to provide proposed technical assistance to other members of the same cooperative, and paying an immediate family member of the applicant to provide proposed technical assistance to socially-disadvantaged groups.

-Cooperative—A business or organization owned by and operated for the benefit of those using its services and where a majority of the board of directors or governing board is comprised of individuals who are members of Socially-Disadvantaged Groups.
-Profits and earnings generated by the cooperative are distributed among the members, also known as user-owners.
+Cooperative— A business or organization that is owned and operated for the benefit of its members, with returns of residual earnings paid to such members on the basis of patronage.
+Eligible cooperatives for the SDGG program are those where a majority of the board of directors or governing board is comprised of individuals who are members of socially disadvantaged groups.

-Cooperative Development Center—A nonprofit corporation or institution of higher education operated by the grantee for cooperative or business development and where a majority of the board of directors or governing board is comprised of individuals who are members of Socially-Disadvantaged Groups.
+Cooperative development center— A nonprofit corporation or institution of higher education operated by the grantee for cooperative or business development.
+An eligible cooperative development center for the SDGG program is one where a majority of the board of directors or governing board is comprised of individuals who are members of socially disadvantaged groups.
 It may or may not be an independent legal entity separate from the grantee.

-Feasibility Study—An analysis of the economic, market, technical, financial, and management feasibility of a proposed Project.
+Feasibility study— An analysis of the economic, market, technical, financial, and management feasibility of a proposed project.Start Printed Page 32884

-Project—Includes all activities to be funded by the Socially-Disadvantaged Groups Grant.
+Project— Any activities to be funded by the Socially Disadvantaged Groups Grant.

-(4) For the purposes of this definition, cities and towns are incorporated population centers with definite boundaries, local self-government, and legal powers set forth in a charter granted by the State.
-Notwithstanding any other provision of this paragraph, within the areas of the County of Honolulu, Hawaii, and the Commonwealth of Puerto Rico, the Secretary may designate any part of the areas as a rural area if the Secretary determines that the part is not urban in character, other than any area included in the Honolulu census designated place (CDP) or the San Juan CDP.
+Rural and rural area— Any area of a state other than (a) a city or town that has a population of more than 50,000 inhabitants, according to the latest decennial census of the United States and (b) any urbanized area contiguous and adjacent to a city or town described in clause (a), and urbanized areas that are rural in character defined by 7 U.S.C.1991(a)(13)(D).
+For the purposes of this definition, cities and towns are incorporated population centers with definite boundaries, local self-government, and legal powers set forth in a charter granted by the state.
+Notwithstanding any other provision of this paragraph, within the areas of the County of Honolulu, Hawaii, and the Commonwealth of Puerto Rico, the Secretary may designate any part of the areas as a rural area if the Secretary determines that the part is not urban in character, other than any area included in the Honolulu Census Designated Place or the San Juan Census Designated Place.

 B. Federal Award Information